 On my other side, I am also associated with the bees.
 Because the bees, they are also my family.
 So there are times when they can visit our home.
 Last time, it was last year, they visited home, and they gathered and I made some honey.
 And I am not supposed to chase them.
 I have to make a traditional beer and talk with them and call some other elders, they will talk with them.
 And after some time they will go.
 So it is a visit.
 After that visit, there will be much pleasure and liking everything.”

-That sounded nice and seemingly in support of a conservation ethic but what about those vilified owls?
+That was heartening and seemingly in support of a conservation ethic but what about those vilified owls?

 “Ja, they are associated with the bad evils.
 There are different deaths.
 Deaths that are caused by evil.
 And also there is death, which is in nature, you see.
 Those evil things that are associated with the owls, they will be a calling that something is going to be happening in the family.
 So the family is in that bad luck.
 So those things should not be happening, and eventually somebody is going to die.
 So those things are very bad luck and death will continue and continue.
 There are some deaths, which cannot be stopped, you see.
 It will happen.”